shawnsi/python-wait/README.md

 wait.log('/path/to/log', ['foo', 'bar'])
 ```

 Set a timeout in seconds.
-Returns false if timeout is exceeded.
+Returns `False` if timeout is exceeded.

 ```python
 wait.log('/path/to/log', ['foo', 'bar'], timeout=5)